thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 If you're like a lot of people on [Kaggle](https://kaggle.com), the first thing you do is understand what data you're working with.
 That's the part I'm curious about understanding.

-**Are there patterns or best practices around how people understand datasets?** If there are, understanding those will help give guidance to our hypothetical problem above.
+When exploring a new dataset, **are there patterns or best practices around how people understand the data?** If there are, understanding those will help give guidance to our hypothetical problem above.

 <div class="right" style="width: 270px;">
 <img alt="Example of an EDA" src="images/example_eda.png" />